 - Feltkamp MC et al (2003) Seroreactivity to epidermodysplasia verruciformis-related human papillomavirus types is associated with nonmelanoma skin cancer.
 Cancer Res 63: 2695-2700

-- Heratizadeh A et al (2010) Successful symptomatic therapy of an epidermodysplasia verruciformis with Imiquimod 5% cream.
+- Heratizadeh A et al (2010) Successful symptomatic therapy of epidermodysplasia verruciformis with imiquimod 5% cream.
 Dermatologist 61: 1052-1055

 - Kreuter A et al (2008) A human papillomavirus-associated disease with disseminated warts, depressed cell-mediated immunity, primary lymphedema, and anogenital dysplasia.
 Arch Dermatol 144: 366-372